The Deck Handbook: Part 6

 Give preference to decking that is firm enough to allow a standard 16" joist spacing.
 The downside: firmer composite deck boards often contain a high proportion of polyvinyl chloride (PVC) which is considered less environmentally friendly than the usual plastic, polyethylene.

 If the decking can only be installed using the manufacturer's proprietary fastening system, factor the price of the system into your decking cost.
 Some of these systems are quite expensive.
 Some are difficult to use and require special tools.
 And, some are only sold to professionals with special training.

-Usually, you can get the manufacturer's evaluation report just by asking for it, or you can look it up on on line.
+Usually, you can get the manufacturer's evaluation report just by asking for it, or you can look it up online.
 Read it carefully.
-It will often contain valuable information about the composite that does not appear in the manufacturer's literature.
+It won't be a great read unless you just loved organic chemistry in high school, but it will often contain valuable information about the composite that does not appear in the manufacturer's sales literature.

 Many composite manufacturers do not guarantee their products for commercial use.
 Some even state that their decking is for residential use only.
 If the manufacturer cannot certify its product for heavy-duty commercial use — all other things being equal — skip that company and go with a company that has a little more confidence in its product.

 1. Pilarski, Jeanette M., and Laurent M. Matuana.
 "Durability of wood flour-plastic composites exposed to accelerated freeze–thaw cycling.
 Part I. Rigid PVC matrix."
 Journal of Vinyl and Additive Technology 11, no. 1 (2005): 1-8.